New Zealand Police centralised training and our professional police emerged.

 This was the climax of widespread Māori opposition to dog registration.
 Most Māori had little involvement with the cash economy and owned many dogs, especially for hunting.
 They saw the annual ‘dog tax’ of 2s 6d per dog as discrimination.

 In April 1898 a relative of Hōne Tōia of Te Mahurehure told officials that his people would not pay land, dog or other taxes, and would continue to shoot pigeons out of season.
 After armed Māori visited Rāwene, Richard Seddon’s government rushed troops and a gunboat from Auckland.
 As Lieutenant-Colonel Stewart Newall’s force trudged towards Waimā, Hōne Heke Ngāpua MP urged Hōne Tōia to surrender.
 In the nick of time, he sent a messenger to call off a planned ambush.
 Next day the Waimā leaders laid down their arms.
-Sixteen men, including Tōia, were arrested and pleaded guilty to illegal assembly; the ringleaders were gaoled for 18 months.
+Sixteen men, including Tōia, were arrested by police and subsequently pleaded guilty to illegal assembly; the ringleaders were gaoled for 18 months.
 The fines and taxes were paid after the authorities prudently awarded the hapū a contract to produce railway sleepers.

 Police stand guard over five Ngāpuhi who had resisted the imposition by Hokianga County Council of a tax of 2s 6d on dogs.
 The protest was led by Hōne Tōia (centre, wearing a hat).
 In this May 1898 photo, taken in the Hokianga, are Police Constables, from left: Charles W. Hendrey, John W. Skinner, Alexander McGilp, John Beazley, John McNamara, Edward M. Johnson, William McNeely and Douglas Gordon.
 In front, from left, are Romana Te Paehangi, Hōne Mete, Tōia (standing), Wiremu Te Makara and Rakene Pahe.
 Alexander Turnbull Library (1/2-018754-F)